The Owners Manual

 Moves are what you do.

-If someone else has to approve, buy, publish, or say yes — it's not a move.
-Translate it.
+If someone else has to approve, respond, publish, or say yes — it’s not a move.

 You don’t need more time.